 The breach of any of these covenants could cause a default, which may result in the indebtedness becoming immediately due and payable.
 If this were to occur, we would be unable to adequately finance our operations.
 In addition, a default could result in a default or acceleration of our other indebtedness subject to cross-default provisions.
 If this occurs, we may not be able to pay our debts or borrow sufficient funds to refinance them.
 Even if new financing is available, it may not be on terms that are acceptable to us.
-The membership interests of our operating subsidiaries are pledged as collateral under the credit facility.
-A default under the credit facility could result in a foreclosure by the lenders on the membership interests pledged under that facility.
-Because we are dependent upon our operating subsidiaries for all of our cash flows, a foreclosure would have a material adverse effect on our business, financial condition, results of operations, and liquidity.
+The membership interests of our Operating Subsidiaries are pledged as collateral under our respective subsidiary credit facilities.
+A default under one of our subsidiary credit facilities could result in a foreclosure by the lenders on the membership interests pledged under that facility.
+Because we are dependent upon our Operating Subsidiaries for all of our cash flows, a foreclosure would have a material adverse effect on our business, financial condition, results of operations, and liquidity.

-In the event of a liquidation or reorganization of any of our subsidiaries, the creditors of any of such subsidiaries, including trade creditors, would be entitled to a claim on the assets of such subsidiaries prior to any claims of the stockholders of any such subsidiaries, and hose creditors are likely to be paid in full before any distribution is made to such stockholders.
-To the extent that we, or any of our direct or indirect subsidiaries, are a creditor of our subsidiaries, the claims of such creditor could be subordinated to any security interest in the assets of such subsidiary and/or any indebtedness of such subsidiary senior to that held by such creditor.
+In the event of a liquidation or reorganization of any of our subsidiaries, the creditors of any of such subsidiaries, including trade creditors, would be entitled to a claim on the assets of such subsidiaries prior to any claims of the stockholders of any such subsidiaries, and those creditors are likely to be paid in full before any distribution is made to such stockholders.
+To the extent that we, or any of our direct or indirect subsidiaries, are a creditor of another of our subsidiaries, the claims of such creditor could be subordinated to any security interest in the assets of such subsidiary and/or any indebtedness of such subsidiary senior to that held by such creditor.

-A lowering of the ratings assigned to our debt securities by ratings agencies may increase our future borrowing costs and reduce our access to capital
+A lowering of the ratings assigned to our debt securities by ratings agencies may increase our future borrowing costs and reduce our access to capital.